-Researchers expose new vulnerabilities in the security of personal genetic informationJanuary 17th, 2013 in Genetics /
+Researchers expose new vulnerabilities in the security of personal genetic informationJanuary 17, 2013 by Matt Fearer in Medicine & Health / Genetics

 Using only a computer, an Internet connection, and publicly accessible online resources, a team of Whitehead Institute researchers has been able to identify nearly 50 individuals who had submitted personal genetic material as participants in genomic studies.